gowon-bot/gowon/README.md

 ### Meta

-- `topcommands`, shows most run commands in the server
 - `github`, links the github repository for the bot
+- `issues`, lists the github issues page for the bot
+- `latestcommit`, shows the latest commit to the github repository

 ## Special Thanks